 Marionberry Cobbler is the perfect combination of juicy sweet berries and a buttery rich topping .
 You can also use blackberries in this old-fashioned simple berry cobbler.

 Berry season is in full swing here in Oregon!
 My favorite time of year.
-Fresh strawberries, raspberries, blueberries, loganberries, marionberries.
-We’ve go them all.
+Fresh strawberries, raspberries, blueberries, loganberries, and marionberries.
+All ripe and ready to enjoy.

-We had friends over for dessert this weekend.
-We sat in the backyard and enjoyed the beautiful summer weather we are FINALLY having.
-We had been to the farmer’s market the day before so I had a refrigerator full of fresh berries and some ripe strawberries in the garden so I was having a hard time deciding what to make for dessert – so many choices.
+We had friends over for dessert this weekend and we sat in the backyard enjoying the beautiful summer weather.
+Having just been to the farmer’s market the day before, I had a refrigerator full of fresh berries.
+I had a hard time deciding what to make for dessert.

-The recipe calls for blackberries.
-I used marionberries which we grow here in Oregon.
-A combination of a raspberry and a blackberry.
-Or you could use raspberries, blueberries, blackberries or any wonderful combination there of.
+For the marionberry cobbler, I used marionberries which we grow here in Oregon.
+A marionberry is a combination of a raspberry and a blackberry.
+You can use raspberries, blueberries, blackberries or any wonderful combination there of.